Welcome to FlickRocket’s REST API documentation.

 Flickrocket's REST API implements JSON to manipulate each API resource in isolation, providing a RESTful interface.
 All API usage happens through FlickRocket apps either developed by shop owners or obtained via 3rd parties.

 Any FlickRocket app that you create will use the FlickRocket API to access another shop's data.
-When a shop installs your app, all they're really doing is giving your app permission to access their shop's data through the API.
+When a shop installs your app, they are giving your app permission to access their shop's data through the API.

 To properly install your app, you will need to provide your app with an authentication mechanism.
 Authentication mechanisms allow your app to interact with other FlickRocket stores.
 Flickrocket uses OAuth 2.0 as its primary authentication mechanism.